gzu300/gzu300.github.io/_posts/2020-06-24-ont-read_until.md

 be spot at 3rd hour of sequencing and the precise breakpoint can be seen at 15th hour.

 So I also studied the code posted on github [https://github.com/LooseLab/ru](https://github.com/LooseLab/ru).
-To record down the structure of the code, details are skipped.
+The structure of the code looks like this, if it's right.

 ```python
 def main():